Literature / Heidi

 - Cool Old Lady: Klara's grandmother, so much.
 She's young in spirit and everybody respects her.
 She's wonderful to Klara and Heidi.

 - Cute Kitten: Heidi and Klara like them and probably Sebastian too.
 Fraulein Rottenmeier, on the other hand, can't stand them.
 Justified in the 1993 film, as she appears severely allergic to them (and animals in general; she sneezes like crazy when she encounters mountain goats in the second half).

-- Fish out of Water: Heidi becomes this when she is forced to move to Frankfurt and become Klara's playmate.
+- Fish out of Water: Heidi when she is forced to move to Frankfurt and become Klara's playmate.

 - Food Porn: Admit it.
 You want the cheese toast.

 - Gossipy Hens: The village below the mountain is full of these.
 Especially on the matter of Heidi's grandfather and the myriad possible reasons for his seclusion.
 In some versions of the book, one of the village women (Elisabeth) even talks to Dete on their way up there so Dete can become Mr. Exposition and explain Heidi's backstory.

 - Green-Eyed Monster: Peter smashes Klara's wheelchair on purpose, pretty much just because he's jealous of another playmate taking all of Heidi's time.
 His conscience and fear of being caught catches up to him, though.

 - Grumpy Old Man: Grandfather.
 He gets better.